Adult Learning & Christian Formation

 For decades, St. Alban’s has offered a summer program to introduce children to the Bible and Christian concepts.
 We use stories, crafts, songs, and activities to explore the ways in which God relates to all of us.
 Enjoy picnics, singing our hearts out, and making new friends!

-Stay tuned for info about the 2020 VBS program.
+Stay tuned for info about future programs.

 Sunday School happens every week at 9:15am, and registration is ongoing, all year long.
 Any child is welcome whether previously registered or not.
 (We do need parent contact information for all children.)